 These chickpea fritters have basil in them plus tomato basil salad to give them this dish a fresh, summery flavor.

 To be honest, I really didn't want to go to the store and I had all the ingredients in the kitchen.
-We've been staying at our bay house for the past month, and the grocery store is at least a 20 minute drive away.
-I'm too busy fishing & watching sunsets, and I much prefer walking to the grocery store.

 Luckily, I could walk next door to my grandmother's house and grab a tomato, walk outside for some basil, and grab a can of chickpeas in the pantry.
 I had some leftover flax seed meal from last month's chicken nuggets, and eggs are always in my refrigerator no matter when and where I am.